aronsky/python-broadlink/README.md

 Security mode options are (0 = none, 1 = WEP, 2 = WPA1, 3 = WPA2, 4 = WPA1/2)

+If the device fails to connect to the network, make sure the SSID and password only contain alphanumeric characters (no dots, dashes, etc.)

 #### Advanced options

 You may need to specify a broadcast address if setup is not working.